MCStreetguy/ComposerParser/README.md

 As you can see the constructor needs an array with the parsed json data.
 This applies to all constructor methods throughout the library.

+##### Sub-components

-You can also create sub-components directly but keep in mind that you have to pass only the relevant part of the object!
+You can also create sub-components directly.
+In this case you have to keep in mind, that their constructors only accept the isolated data from the composer manifest (e.g. the `Author` class expects you to pass only the contents of one of the objects in the `author`-field).

 ``` php
 use \MCStreetguy\ComposerParse\Json\Author;